esk525/node-orm2/Readme.md

 	console.log("The youngest Doe guy has %d years, while the oldest is %d", min, max);
 });
 ```

-An `Array` of properties can be passed to select only a few properties.
-An `Object` is also accepted to define conditions.

-Here's an example to illustrate how to use `.groupBy()`:
+Here's an example to illustrate how to use groupby:
 ```js
 //The same as "select avg(weight), age from person where country='someCountry' group by age;" Person.aggregate(["age"], { country: "someCountry" }).avg("weight").groupBy("age").get(function (err, stats) {